cookerlyk/snake/README.md

-Clone of Snake using Python
+Clone of the classic game Snake for Mac OS

 Written in Python 3.5.1 using the curses module for terminal display and control.